makerdao/endgame-docs/tokenomics/mkr-tokenomics.md

 ## MKR Burns

 The Endgame plan introduces the Maker Burn Engine.
 The Maker Burn Engine accumulates Elixir using Maker Core protocol surplus.
-This accumulation of Elixir benefits Dai, EtherDai and MKR liquidity.
+This accumulation of Elixir benefits Dai and MKR liquidity.

 The Maker Burn Engine uses its accumulated Elixir to burn MKR when MKR is judged to be undervalued according to a valuation model.